-- (1) The birth of their child; - (2) The placement of a child with them for adoption or foster care; - (3) To care for their spouse (includes same sex spouse), child (regardless of age), parent, registered domestic partner, grandparents, grandchildren, parents-in-law, and siblings (CFRA only) with a serious health condition, meaning an injury, illness, impairment, or physical or mental condition that involves either in-patient care or continuing treatment, including, but not limited to treatment of substance abuse; - (4) Because of an employee's own serious health condition which makes them unable to perform one or more of the essential functions of their job; - To care for a parent, child, spouse or next of kin (as defined by the law) (an employee must be the nearest blood relative to the individual) who is a member of the Armed Forces, including the National Guard or Reserves, and who is receiving treatment for or recovering from a serious illness or injury incurred in the line of active duty (covered by FMLA only) ("injured service member leave"); or - (6) Because of any "qualifying exigency" arising out of the fact that an employee's parent, child, or spouse, domestic partner, or parent is on active military duty or has been notified of any federal impending call or order to active duty status in the Armed Forces(including the National Guard or Reserve) in support of a contingency operation as defined in the FMLA.
+- (1) The birth of their child; - (2) The placement of a child with them for adoption or foster care; - (3) To care for their spouse (includes same sex spouse), child (regardless of age), parent, registered domestic partner, grandparents, grandchildren, parents-in-law, siblings, and designated person (individual related by blood whose association with the employee is the equivalent of a family relationship) (CFRA only) with a serious health condition, meaning an injury, illness, impairment, or physical or mental condition that involves either in-patient care or continuing treatment, including, but not limited to treatment of substance abuse;

+- (4) Because of an employee's own serious health condition which makes them unable to perform one or more of the essential functions of their job; - To care for a parent, child, spouse or next of kin (as defined by the law) (an employee must be the nearest blood relative to the individual) who is a member of the Armed Forces, including the National Guard or Reserves, and who is receiving treatment for or recovering from a serious illness or injury incurred in the line of active duty (covered by FMLA only) ("injured service member leave"); or - (6) Because of any "qualifying exigency" arising out of the fact that an employee's parent, child, or spouse, domestic partner, or parent is on active military duty or has been notified of any federal impending call or order to active duty status in the Armed Forces(including the National Guard or Reserve) in support of a contingency operation as defined in the FMLA.
 "Active duty or call to active duty status" means duty under a call or order to active duty (or notification of an impending call or order to active duty) in support of a contingency operation, which authorizes ordering to active duty retired members of the Regular Armed Forces, retired Reserve, Ready Reserve, Select Reserve, Individual Ready Reserve, or the National Guard.
 An employee whose family member is on active duty or call to active duty status in support of a contingency operation as a member of the Regular Armed Forces is not eligible to take leave because of a qualifying exigency.
 Qualifying exigencies may include attending certain military events; arranging for alternative childcare, addressing certain financial and legal arrangements; attending certain counseling sessions; and attending post-deployment reintegration briefings.